-I work as assistant professor (RTD-A) at the department of economics of the Ca’ Foscari university of Venice.
-My research focuses on the challenges of climate change, with particular reference to the role of finance in scaling up green investments and to the alignment of the Small and Medium Enterprises (SMEs) to the EU taxonomy.
+Since 2022, I have been working as assistant professor (RTD-A) at the department of economics of the Ca’ Foscari university of Venice.
+My research focuses on the assessment of the economic and financial impacts of climate change, with particular attention to the role of finance in scaling up green investments and to the macro-financial implications of both physical and transition climate risks.

 From June 2020 until December 2021 I worked as postdoc research assistant at the Ca’ Foscari University of Venice on the development and validation of a Stock-Flow Consistent and Agent-Based model for the analysis of the impact of natural disaster and COVID-19 compound risk on the economic and financial stability of developing countries.
 From April 2020 to June 2020 I was a postdoctoral research fellow at WU (Vienna University of Economics and Business).
 From January 2017 to June 2019 I was employed as postdoctoral research fellow at the University of Genoa, within the project SYMPHONY, funded by the European Commission (FP7 program under grant n.
 611875), working on the development of the macroeconomic model and simulator Eurace.